oreqizer/oreqizer/content/the-math-of-fitness/index.md

 An awesome and often underutilized way to recover is using low impact physical activity to promote blood flow to broken tissues.
-These can be fun things to do in life, like hikes :mountain:, swimming :swimmer:, cycling, easier yoga
-:lotus_position_woman: or mobility flows, or explicit recovery activities like sled drags.
+These can be fun things to do in life, like hikes :mountain:, swimming :swimmer:, cycling, easier yoga or mobility flows, or explicit recovery activities like sled drags.

 An easy way to ramp up active recovery, and shred lots of fat, is by increasing _non-exercise activity thermogenesis_, or **NEAT**.
 This is simply done by